Fadel Gobitaka

-Fadel Gobitaka (born 16 January 1998) is a professional footballer who plays for Belgian National Division 1 club RAAL La Louvière.
+Fadel Gobitaka (born 16 January 1998) is a professional footballer who plays for Challenger Pro League club RFC Liège.
 He plays as a forward.
 Born in Belgium, he has represented Togo at youth international level.

 Club career

 Gobitaka is a youth exponent from Standard Liège.
 On 27 December 2015, he made his Belgian Pro League debut with Standard Liège against Royal Mouscron-Péruwelz.

 In the summer 2019, he joined Dutch club Roda JC Kerkrade and was in the first place registered for the Jong-squad.
 However, he played two games for Roda in the Eerste Divisie.
 In May 2020 it was confirmed, that Gobitaka would join FC Differdange 03 from the 2020–21 season.

 On 1 September 2021, Gobitaka joined RAAL La Louvière on a one-year deal.
 After promotion to the Belgian National Division 1 was secured, he signed a contract extension until 2023.

 International career

 Gobitaka was born in Belgium and is of Togolese descent.
 Gobitaka made his professional debut for the Togo U23s in a 5–0 friendly loss to the Ivory Coast U23s on 37 March 2018.